itsschwer/schwer-scripts/README.md

 ### Item Editor
 Accessible via:
 * Menu item `Item System/Open Item Editor`
-* Inspector of an Item asset
+* Inspector of an `Item` asset
-* Double-clicking on an Item asset
+* Double-clicking on an `Item` asset

-Serves as an additional way to edit existing Item assets.
-Items are ordered in the sidebar by their id for convenience.
+Serves as an additional way to edit existing `Item` assets. `Item`s are ordered in the sidebar by their id for convenience.
+Additionally, this window will highlight any `Item`s that have matching ids.

 ### Item
 This implementation provides a bare-bones script intended to be a base from which developers will extend.
 It contains fields for: `id`, `name`, `description`, `sprite`, and `stackable`.
 How these are used is left up to the developer.

 ### Inventory
-The inventory Scriptable Object can be thought of as a container for an `Inventory`.
+The inventory Scriptable Object (`InventorySO`) can be thought of as a container for an `Inventory`.
 An `Inventory` can be used in a manner similar to a  `Dictionary<Item, int>`, where `int` represents the number of an `Item` held in the `Inventory`.
 ##### Code examples:
 ```csharp
 [SerializeField] private InventorySO _inventory = default;